What kit should my Cub bring?

 It really is better not to.
-If there is an emergency we will be in touch but generally contact with home will only make any tendency to homesickness worse.
-Talking to Mum or Dad makes him remember what he is missing!
+If there is an emergency we will be in touch but generally, contact with home will only make any tendency to homesickness worse.
+Talking to Mum or Dad makes them remember what he is missing!
 If you have an emergency, then please call our designated in Touch Contact.

 We will also try and post a blog on the group website every evening after the cubs have gone to bed.
 Why not subscribe to our posts so you get an email the instant a new post is made.
 We will also post a blog just as we leave the site with our estimated time of arrival in Liss.